 What may be borrowed?

-Books and bound journals circulate to offices.
+Books and bound journals circulate to offices and during the pandemic to campus apartments.
 Unbound journals do not circulate and may not be removed from the library.
 There is a borrowing limit of 75 volumes per user.
 The HS-SS Library has a limited number of microfilm readers (and one fiche reader), which may be borrowed for use in patrons' offices.

 Computers and scanners